yoavniran/grunt-systemjs-builder/README.md

 ### builder: Object

 The configuration that is allowed when creating the builder instance.
-Basically systemjs configuration. see [builder documentation](https://github.com/systemjs/builder/blob/master/README.md).
+Basically any valid systemjs configuration (same as calling System.config()). see [builder documentation](https://github.com/systemjs/builder/blob/master/README.md).

 <a id="buildObject">